codestate-cs/code-state-ide/README.md

 - **Never Lose Context**: Pick up exactly where you left off, even after restarting VS Code

 ### 🖥️ Terminal Command History
-- **Save Terminal Sessions**: Automatically capture terminal commands and collections
+- **Save Terminal Sessions**: Automatically run commands that are needed when you open the vscode
 - **Replay Commands**: Execute saved command sequences with a single click
 - **Organize Scripts**: Create and manage development scripts for common tasks